(Dr. Melita Gabrič, Ambassador of the European Union to Canada)

-Welcome to this first-ever virtual European Day of Languages.
-We are thrilled to share this celebration of multilingualism and of Europe’s linguistic diversity with you – even if only virtually.
+Welcome to the second edition of the virtual European Day of Languages.
+We are thrilled to share this celebration of multilingualism and of Europe’s linguistic diversity with you – even if still virtually.

-We have marked the European Day of Languages at Ottawa’s Glebe Collegiate Institute since 2013.
-However, this year’s extraordinary circumstances prompted us to seek new ways to stay connected and carry on with our daily lives.
+While we have been celebrating the European Day of Languages at Ottawa’s Glebe Collegiate Institute (International Languages Program) since 2013, the extraordinary circumstances of the pandemic have prompted us to seek new ways to stay connected and carry on.

 What is the European Day of Languages?